 It is proven that pupils who have good, healthy diets, particularly during the school day, are more productive and more able to focus.
 Please feel free to read the information below about meals and snacks in school.

-School Meals are provided by Darlington Borough Council and cost £2.10 per day which is £10.50 per week and payable each Monday through our online payment system School Gateway APP or website.
+School Meals are provided by Darlington Borough Council at a cost of £2.10 per day which is £10.50 per week and payable each Monday through our online payment system School Gateway APP or website.

 There are certain ground rules which we must apply for the smooth running of the school and the health and safety of the children.
-We must be given at least half a terms notice if you wish your child to change over from School Meal to Packed Lunch or Packed Lunch to School Meal.
-This gives notice to our Cook who must place her provisions order in advance.
+We must be given at least half a terms notice if you wish your child to change from a daily School Meal to Packed Lunch or Packed Lunch to School Meal.
+This gives advance notice to the Cook for ordering purposes.
 All changes will commence on a Monday.

 You can also download the menu rotations supplied by our school meal providers.

-School Menu – Menu will commence on Week 2 – Monday 8th March 2021
+Menu September 2021 – Menu will commence on Week 1 on the 6th September.

 Free School Meals